Aug 30, 2021

 Part of any great video production is having good audio.
 But unless you’re going to use voiceover and music, you won’t want to rely on your iPhone’s ability to capture great audio.

 Oh, and one more thing to remember about sound quality: The final product can only ever be as good as the audio you captured on-set.
-So investing in a mic will significantly raise the quality of content you can produce, regardless of what other accessories you buy from this list.
+So investing in a mic for production (and extra voiceover work) will significantly raise the quality of content you can produce, regardless of what other accessories you buy from this list.

 Ignore the fact that the “carrying case” looks like a trash bag.
 This bundle is a terrific, all-in-one bundle of goodies for anyone looking to shoot great video on an iPhone.
 And the 3.5mm output cables are compatible with mobile devices and cameras, so it’s a product that will scale up as you keep adding better gear to your collection.